ganeshthatikayala555/generic-class/README.md

-which has advantages:--1)code reusability:->we neednt create seprte classes for seperate data types , the same code can work with diff datatypes 2)typesafety
+which has advantages:--1)code reusability:->we neednt create seprte classes for seperate data types , the same code can work with diff datatypes 2)typesafety without generics, you lose the flexibility of using the same class with different data types.
+Each variation of data types would require a separate class